 A new process can be realized by creating a process template (also denoted as process schema).
-Such a template describes the intended order of the process steps (e.g., sequential, parallel, alternative paths, loops, etc.) as well as the data flow between them.
+Such a template describes the planned order of the process steps (e.g., sequential, parallel, alternative paths, loops, etc.) as well as the data flow between them.
 It either has to be defined from scratch or an existing template is chosen from the process template repository and adapted as needed ("process cloning").
 Afterwards application functions (e.g., web services, Java components, ERP functions, or legacy applications) have to be assigned to the process steps.
 When using the ADEPT2 process editor, these functions can be selected from the component repository and be inserted into the process template by drag & drop (cf. Figure 2).
-Following this, ADEPT2 analyzes whether the input parameters of application functions can be correctly supplied for all possible execution paths imposed by the process schema.
-Furthermore, additional checks are performed in order to exclude deadlocks, undesired cycles, etc. As a result, only those process templates passing these correctness checks may be released and transferred to the ADEPT2 runtime system.
+Following this, ADEPT2 analyzes whether the application functions can be connected in the desired order; e.g., we check whether the input parameters of application functions can be correctly supplied for all possible execution paths imposed by the process schema.
+Furthermore, additional checks are performed in order to exclude deadlocks, livelocks, etc. Only those process templates passing these correctness checks may be released and transferred to the ADEPT2 runtime system.